Clinical scientists working in embryology are involved in fertility treatment and reproductive research

 - The work takes place in a laboratory or clinical setting and is generally carried out as part of a multidisciplinary team, including obstetricians and gynaecologists, doctors, specialist nurses and counsellors.

 - You'll need a practical and theoretical understanding of human reproductive biology, embryology, infertility and ART, and must keep up to date with current regulations and legislation.

-- Jobs are available in most areas in the UK but are found mainly in larger hospitals or fertility clinics in urban areas.
-As a trainee, there are opportunities to experience working in different settings.
+- Jobs are available in most areas of the UK, but are found mainly in larger hospitals or fertility clinics in urban areas.
+As a trainee you'll usually have opportunities to experience working in different settings.
 You may need to relocate to progress your career.

 - The role can be challenging, although contributing to patient fertility can also be rewarding.

-Entry on to the STP is competitive and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD, to be considered.
-For all applicants, getting good academic results and relevant work experience is helpful, as is evidence of research experience (for example, through a relevant Masters or PhD).
+Entry on to the STP is competitive, and evidence of research experience through a relevant Masters or PhD is desirable.
+For all applicants, getting good academic results and relevant work experience is helpful.

 - communication and interpersonal skills, for advising and supporting patients seeking reproductive help